MicroEJ/docs/Tutorials/tutoriallNullAnnotationJava8AndUp.rst

 If your changes still aren't taken into account, restart the IDE.

 It's also worth the try with automatic annotations if you encounter a problem.

+..
+   | Copyright 2021, MicroEJ Corp.
+Content in this space is free
+   for read and redistribute.
+Except if otherwise stated, modification is subject to MicroEJ Corp prior approval.
+   | MicroEJ is a trademark of MicroEJ Corp.
+All other trademarks and
+   copyrights are the property of their respective owners.